-- A. Students will learn to read, write, think, and compute as measured by the standards for each grade and subject. - B. Students will understand a biblical worldview and how it fits into each subject area. - C. Students will use technology, as appropriate, to enhance and facilitate learning. - D. Students will participate in music, art, and other performing arts to enrich learning and creativity. - E. Students will steadily progress towards each grade level, and ultimately eighth grade graduation, to excel in the high school program of their choosing.
+- A. Students are instructed to read, write, think, and compute as measured by the standards for each grade and subject. - B. Students are instructed to understand a biblical worldview and how it fits into each subject area. - C. Students use technology, as appropriate, to enhance and facilitate learning. - D. Students participate in music, art, and other performing arts to enrich learning and creativity. - E. Students move towards the goal of progress towards each grade level, and ultimately the opportunity of eighth grade graduation.